John MacLeod (Ross and Cromarty MP)

 Sir John MacLeod TD (23 February 1913 – 3 June 1984) was a British army officer, tweed designer, and politician who was a Member of Parliament in the Scottish highlands for 19 years.

 Family

 MacLeod's family were from the Isle of Skye where his father owned Skeabost.
 Jacko, as the family called him, was the youngest son of Duncan MacLeod CBE who had interests in the whisky industry.
 MacLeod was sent to Fettes College in Edinburgh for his education.
 In 1938, he married Rosemary Theodora Hamilton Wills from a Gloucestershire family.
 The couple had two sons and three daughters.
-He managed a center that sold items woven by crofters on the family's land.
+He managed a centre that sold items woven by crofters on the family's land.

 Army service

 In 1935, MacLeod had joined the Territorial division of the Cameron Highlanders.
 During the Second World War, he served as a captain with the 51st Highland Division in France in 1940 and was taken prisoner in June at Saint-Valery-en-Caux when the Division surrendered.
 He spent the rest of the war as a Prisoner of war.